Diploma of Language Studies

 How to apply

-Applicants intending to undertake the accelerated mode are advised to submit your application well in advance of University Closedown (20 Dec 2014 – 4 Jan 2015) to allow time to for the application to be processed and for you to enrol in your units before classes begin on Monday 5 January 2015.
+If you intend to undertake the Accelerated Mode, you must submit your application by 30 November to allow time for it to be processed and for you to enrol in your units before classes begin on Monday 4 January 2016.

 How to apply